BPMA Code of Conduct

 Copies of manuals will be held for the expected lifetime of the equipment.

-Members shall respect the basic human rights of their employees and take responsibility for their health and safety in accordance with current UK requirements.
+Members shall respect the basic human right principles of their employees and take responsibility for their health and safety in accordance with current UK requirements and be fully aware of current legislation relating to Equality, inclusion and diversity, harassment, bullying and discrimination.

 Any business purchasing from a BPMA Member or their nominated supplier who subsequently has a grievance or complaint should, in the first instance, make representation to the Member in writing.